gohugoio/hugo/content/getting-started/configuration.md

 : Content without language indicator will default to this language.

 defaultContentLanguageInSubdir (false)
-: Renders the default content language in subdir, e.g. /en/.
-The root directory / will redirect to /en/.
+: Render the default content language in subdir, e.g. `content/en/`.
+The site root `/` will then redirect to `/en/`.

 disableHugoGeneratorInject (false)
 : Hugo will, by default, inject a generator meta tag in the HTML head on the _home page only_.
 You can turn it off, but we would really appreciate if you don't, as this is a good way to watch Hugo's popularity on the rise.

 disableKinds ([])
-: Allows you to disable all page types and will render nothing related to 'kind'.
-Allowed values are "page", "home", "section", "taxonomy", "taxonomyTerm", "RSS", "sitemap", "robotsTXT", "404".
+: Enable disabling of all pages of the specified *Kinds*.
+Allowed values in this list: `"page"`, `"home"`, `"section"`, `"taxonomy"`, `"taxonomyTerm"`, `"RSS"`, `"sitemap"`, `"robotsTXT"`, `"404"`.

 disableLiveReload (false)
-: Turn off automatic live reloading of browser window.
+: Disable automatic live reloading of browser window.

 disablePathToLower (false)
-: Do not make the url/path to lowercase.
+: Do not convert the url/path to lowercase.

 enableEmoji (false)
-: Enable Emoji emoticons support for page content; see emoji-cheat-sheet.com.
+: Enable Emoji emoticons support for page content; see the [Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).

 enableGitInfo (false)
-: If the Hugo site is versioned by Git, you will then get a `.GitInfo` object per page, and `Lastmod` will get updated by the last commit date for content.
+: Enable `.GitInfo` object for each page (if the Hugo site is versioned by Git).
+This will then update the `Lastmod` parameter for each page using the last git commit date for that content file.

 enableMissingTranslationPlaceholders (false)
-: Show a placeholder instead of the default value or an empty string if a translation is missing
+: Show a placeholder instead of the default value or an empty string if a translation is missing.

 enableRobotsTXT (false)
-: When enabled, Hugo will generate a `robots.txt` file.
+: Enable generation of `robots.txt` file.

 footnoteAnchorPrefix ("")
-: A prefix for your footnote anchors.
+: Prefix for footnote anchors.

 footnoteReturnLinkContents ("")
-: A return link for your footnote.
+: Text to display for footnote return links.

 googleAnalytics ("")
-: google analytics tracking id
+: Google Analytics tracking ID.

 hasCJKLanguage (false)
 : If true, auto-detect Chinese/Japanese/Korean Languages in the content.
-This will make `.Summary` and `.WordCount` behave correctly in CJK languages.
+This will make `.Summary` and `.WordCount` behave correctly for CJK languages.

 imaging
 : See [Image Processing Config](/content-management/image-processing/#image-processing-config).